DannyBen/sting/README.md

 - [Aggressively minimalistic][1], no dependencies, no monkey-patching, no magic.
 - Settings are accessible through a globally available class.
-- Load and merge one or more YAML files.
+- Load and merge one or more YAML files or hashes.
 - Settings objects are standard ruby hashes, arrays and basic types.
 - Ability to update settings at runtime.
 - ERB code in the YAML files will be evaluated.